 (Caucasus)

-Dolmens have a colossal mysterious power, the explanation of which is still not there.
-It is believed that being next to them, a person discovers unusual abilities in himself.
+Dolmens have colossal mysterious power, the explanation of which is still unknown.
+It is believed that being close to them, a person discovers unusual abilities in himself.

 → (Krasnoyarsk)

-Nature Reserve "Stolby" is one of the oldest reserves in Russia.
-The main attraction of the reserve are the rocks, which have a common name - pillars.
+Nature reserve“Stolby” is one of the oldest nature reserves in Russia.
+The main attraction of the reserve are the rocks with common name- pillars.

 → (Buryatia)

-Ivolginsky datsan is a significant place of pilgrimage for Buddhists not only in Russia, but throughout the world.
+The Ivolginsky datsan is a significant place of pilgrimage for Buddhists not only in Russia, but throughout the whole world.
 This is a complex of Buddhist monasteries of the traditional Sangha.

 → (St. Petersburg)